eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 ![alt text](hps.png)

-<em> Georgahical scope of the EAMENA project, from Mauritania to Afghanistan with the number of heritage places created by years. </em>
+<em> Georgahical scope of the EAMENA project, from Mauritania to Afghanistan (since xxx) with the number of heritage places created by years. </em>
 <br>